 Transportation will be provided everywhere we go in San Diego.
 Participating adults are expected to accompany the group to the day’s sites – they are not able to stay at camp.
 Even though adults will be accompanying the group, they are not required to participate in all activities (i.e. boogie boarding, etc).

-For adults staying offsite, transportation will occur twice a day, once in the morning and once in the evening – either after dinner or after the evening activity.
+For adults staying offsite, transportation will occur twice a day, once in the morning and once in the evening – either before dinner or after the evening activity.
 Exact times will be determined by the day’s activities and will be announced by SEACAMP instructors.
 If you are not in the designated pick-up point at the appointed time, the van driver will be instructed to leave without you so that the students are not delayed.
 Please make all chaperones aware that once a chaperone has left the group for the afternoon or evening, he or she will not be allowed to rejoin the group until the next morning.

 Chaperones that have their own transportation are responsible for getting on-site on time to depart with the group for the day, or be on-time and at the correct locations to participate in activities.
 We will not hold up program for chaperones that are late.